-In the summer of 1969, the Young Lords in New York began sweeping the streets and amassing large piles of garbage that were a nuisance to the community of East Harlem, also known as “El Barrio”.
+In the summer of 1969, the Young Lords in New York began sweeping the streets and amassing large piles of garbage that were a nuisance to the community of East Harlem.
 Many people wondered about what the young, seemingly “good Samaritans” were up to.
 But the mystery did not last long.

 In August 1969, the Young Lords used the garbage they had collected as the means to execute a political offensive with military tactics.
 Tons of trash were dumped and set ablaze across the main arteries of Manhattan to disrupt traffic, including on the affluent 5th Avenue.
 The Lords demanded an end to New York City’s racist municipal policies on sanitation.
 In neighborhoods where the “garbage offensive” was launched, the Lords galvanized community support; many joined the organization.

 The mass media’s attacks on the Lords only worked in their favor.
 Within months, YLP chapters appeared in Philadelphia, Bridgeport, Jersey City, Boston and Milwaukee—cities with concentrations of Puerto Ricans.
 While mainly composed of Puerto Ricans, the organization also allowed members of other oppressed nationalities to join the Young Lords.